Vector35/debugger/docs/guide/dbgeng-ttd.md

 There are two ways to install and configure WinDbg to be used by Binary Ninja debugger.
 We recommend you to try the first method first.
 If it does not work, for example if your machine cannot connect to the Internet, you can follow the second method to set it up manually.

+The free version currently does not support installing WinDbg automatically.
+It needs to be installed manually.

 The WinDbg installation only needs to be done once.

 ### Install WinDbg Automatically